DEAP/deap/doc/examples/gp_symbreg.rst

 All symbolic regression problems use an arbitrary data distribution, and try to fit the most accurately the data with a symbolic formula.
-Usually, a measure like the RMSE (Root Mean Square Error) or MSE (Mean Squared Error) is used to measure an individual's fitness.
+Usually, a measures like the RMSE (Root Mean Square Error) or MSE (Mean Squared Error) are used to measure an individual's fitness.

 In this example, we use a classical distribution, the quartic polynomial